phips28/react-native-kin/README.md

 **iOS:**

-- add `use_modular_headers!` to Podfile
-- add `platform :ios, '9.0'` to Podfile as minimum build platform
 - if your iOS project is ObjC only, then add an empty swift file `DummyToAvoidBuildProblem.swift` to avoid building issues.
  And also add the bridge header.
 More infos: https://stackoverflow.com/a/50495316/2842800